Co-parenting, Parenting Time, and Divorce Attorneys Morristown NJ

 At Jacobs Berger, LLC our attorneys take pride serving clients and their families from local Morris County towns such as Morristown, Madison, Randolph, East Hanover, Denville, Florham Park, Dover, Rockaway, and across all of Northern New Jersey.
 Our attorneys believe in helping our clients build a solid foundation not only for their family’s financial, but for their personal future.
 If you are looking for a firm that takes the time to understand their clients before offering legal advice, look no further.

 Situations involving significant others and stepparents can present some delicate problems and should be assessed on a case by case basis.
-If you seek resolution, guidance or mediation to these or other family issues, please contact us online or call our Morristown offices today by dialing (973) 710-4366 for a confidential and comprehensive case assessment with one of our qualified and experienced attorneys.
+If you seek resolution, guidance or mediation to these or other family issues, please contact us online or call our Morristown offices today by dialing (973) 710-4366 for a strategic planning session with one of our qualified and experienced attorneys.

 Your Child’s Free Speech or First Amendment Right & Constitutional Implication